SUSE Enterprise Storage Features

-By separating the physical storage hardware (data plane) from the data storage management logic or "intelligence" (control plane), this solution has no proprietary hardware components required, allowing you to use low cost off-the-shelf hardware.
+By separating the physical storage hardware (data plane) from the data storage management logic or "intelligence" (control plane), this solution allows you to use low cost off-the-shelf hardware in place of expensive, proprietary hardware often used by more traditional data storage options.

 - Cache tiering